Wildcat Stadium (University of New Hampshire): History

 The stadium was dedicated on October 10, 1936, with a football rivalry game against the Maine Black Bears.
 The first football game played in the stadium was actually held two weeks earlier, on September 26, 1936, against Lowell Textile Institute (now University of Massachusetts Lowell).
-The university's athletic facilities were originally named Lewis Fields after former university president Edward M. Lewis, with the football stadium referred to as Lewis Stadium or simply Lewis Field.
+The university's athletic facilities were originally named Lewis Fields after former university president Edward M. Lewis, with the football stadium referred to as Lewis Stadium or simply "Lewis Field".

 In 1952, the stadium was formally named Cowell Stadium in honor of former football coach and athletic director William H. "Butch" Cowell.
 The field itself is Mooradian Field, named in 1994 to honor Andy Mooradian, a longtime UNH professor, coach, and athletic director.

-The stadium went through major renovations during the 2015 offseason.
-Plans called for a new seating section on the Eastern End Zone side, which included new restrooms, concession, and press box.
-It also called for restoration of the current Western End Zone seats, along with renaming the stadium.
+Lighting for night games was installed prior to the 2014 season, and the Wildcats hosted their first night game on September 27, 2014, recording a 52–19 victory over Dartmouth.
+The stadium went through major renovations following the 2015 season, in the months leading up to the 2016 season.
+Plans called for a new seating section on the eastern end zone side, which included new restrooms, concession, and press box.
+It also called for restoration of the western end zone seats.
+Renamed as Wildcat Stadium, the facility hosted its first game under that name on September 10, 2016, with the Wildcats defeating Holy Cross by a score of 39–28.

-The stadium hosted the 2020 America East Men's Soccer Tournament.
+The stadium hosted the 2020 America East men's soccer tournament, limited to four teams and with restricted attendance during the COVID-19 pandemic.

+The stadium hosted most spring graduation ceremonies for the university from 1948 through 2021.
+Exceptions included 2006, when ceremonies were moved indoors due to rain and flooding.
+Notable commencement speakers included then-vice president George H. W. Bush in May 1987.
+Bush returned in May 2007 along with Bill Clinton, with both ex-presidents serving as commencement speakers at the stadium.
+In September 2021, the university announced that future graduation ceremonies would be held indoors at the Whittemore Center, in a restructured manner.

 Scoreboard controversy

-The university received criticism for its decision to use a quarter of a $4 million bequest for a video scoreboard at the new $25 million stadium.
-The donation was made by longtime university librarian, alumnus, and football fan Robert Morin.
+Following renovations to the facility completed for the 2016 season, the university received criticism for its decision to use a quarter of a $4 million bequest for a video scoreboard at the new $25 million stadium.
+The donation was made by longtime university librarian and alumnus Robert Morin.
 The $4 million bequest was largely unrestricted with only $100,000 being required to be spent on the library. $2.5 million of the donation was used to fund an expanded career center.
-The university responded to this criticism by explaining that Morin was a football fan by the end of his life and detailing his following of the football team late in his life.
+The university responded to this criticism by explaining that Morin was a football fan by the end of his life and detailing his following of the football team late in his life; however, internal documents showed after-the-fact that this assertion was a post-hoc spin.
 Regardless, many thought it should have been spent otherwise.